 Jaime Lannister defenestrates note Pushes out of a window.Bran Stark, rendering him temporarily comatose and permanently crippled after the boy witnesses the twincest.
 He "hoped the fall would kill him".

-In fact, this series has quite a bit of child deaths at the hands of villains and anti-heroes, such as The Hound cutting down the butcher's son, Lommy being speared through the throat by Polliver, and, most gruesomely, corrupt City Watch commander Janos Slynt killing a newborn baby in front of its' mother, which is part of a citywide massacre of bastard children of King Robert; luckily, Janos gets his comeuppance in various ways.
+In fact, this series has quite a bit of child deaths at the hands of villains and anti-heroes, such as The Hound cutting down Mycah the butcher's son when Joffrey commanded it (and when he learns Arya did the deed that Mycah was accused of, he says he should have killed her), Lommy being speared through the throat by Polliver, who let him think he'd survive just For the Evulz (in addition Polliver is a paedophile, even by the lax age requirements of Westeros), and, most gruesomely, corrupt City Watch commander Janos Slynt killing a newborn baby in front of its' mother, which is part of Joffrey (though outwardly denying the rumours of his true parentage) taking preventative measures against any future claimants to the Iron Throne by ordering the Goldcloaks to engage in a citywide massacre of bastard children of King Robert, slitting the throats of infants and drowning children, thus ensuring no-one can use one of these bastards to rally behind and attempt to seize the throne; luckily, Janos gets his comeuppance in various ways.

 Quite possibly the most innocent character on the show, Shireen Baratheon, is burned alive by her own parents and Melisandre as a sacrifice.